MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/incoming-email-configuration.md

     The A resource record now appears in DNS Manager.

-If you use the **E-mail server display address** option andif the email address to which you are sending email messages is not the same as your server name, you must create a local domain.
+If you use the **E-mail server display address** option and if the email address to which you are sending email messages is not the same as your server name, you must create a local domain.

  **<a name="CreateALocalDomain"></a>To create a local domain**